saharLeisiazar/Object_pose_estimation/README.md

 This repository has been used in the ["Real-time Mapping of Multi-Floor Buildings Using Elevators"](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9863407) which is presented at AIM 2022 conference.

+the "object_3D_pose.py" is a ros node that publishes a list of 3D points of matched features of the objects.
+Also, you can edit the code to subscribe to a camera image topic.

 ## Requirements:
-The code inputs two images of an object with two different angles and a bounding box representing the location of the object on each image.
+1. The code inputs two images of an object with two different angles and a bounding box representing the location of the object on each image.
+2. The positions of the camera in which the images are taken

 ## Example:
 ![alt text](images/elevator_matched.jpg)